umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 4. **Build**

-    Build your fork of Umbraco locally as described in the build documentation, you can [build with any IDE that support dotnet or the command line](BUILD.md).
+    Build your fork of Umbraco locally [as described in the build documentation](BUILD.md), you can build with any IDE that supports dotnet or the command line.

 5. **Branch**